Boxing's Best Super Middleweights of All Time

 2. Joe Calzaghe: He defended the 168 pound title ten times.
 He also beat Hall of Famer's Roy Jones and Bernard Hopkins.
 He had very fast hands and he retired from the sport undefeated with a 44-0 record.
 In the super middle division he topped Byron Mitchell and Chris Eubank.
 Calzaghe had a very fast and accurate southpaw jab that he used brilliantly.
 Calzaghe has risen from knockdowns to win and he has won with cuts and broken hands.
 In short, he has earned his stripes.

 3. Nigel Benn- He held the world title for four years and defended it ten times.
 He beat Gerald McClellan and Chris Eubank to cement his legacy.
 He could box or brawl but when he got hit hard he had a tendency to abandon the game plan and fight with nothing but hooks and uppercuts.
 Benn's ring name is The Dark Destricter which describes his style.
 Pure knockout attempts all the time.
-Benn punched hard and loved gunning for the stoppage victory.
+Benn punched hard and loved gunning for the stoppage victory which made him exciting nearly every time he fought.

 4. James Toney- Toney won the title from Iran Barkley and defended it three times.
 He beat among others, Tim Littles, Iran Barkley, Prince Charles Williams and Toney Thornton.
 Toney was a master counter puncher and on his best day his defense rivaled that of Floyd Mayweather, Jr. Toney dished out punishment while avoiding 70% of the return fire.
 Toney had an iron chin, great defense, superb counter punching skills and solid power.